-Student Retention Initiatives
+Student Retention Initiatives and Organizations

-The Hispanic Success Initiative (HSI) is all about helping UCO students of Hispanic descent explore identities and make the kind of connections that help promote success and understanding as they move their UCO career.
+The Hispanic Success Initiative (HSI) is all about helping UCO students of Hispanic descent explore identities and make the kind of connections that help promote success and understanding as they move through their UCO career.
 The HSI is also a way to provide networking opportunities that can lead to professional success after graduation.

 The LGBTQ+ Student Success Initiative (LGBTQ+ SSI) recognizes that there is a wide spectrum of experiences at UCO.
 This program is designed to create and reinforce a sense of belonging for our students who identify as LGBTQ+ and to help them find success in their academic pursuits while providing support for their social and psychological needs.